Are the interns part-time or full-time?

 How long is the internship program?

-Typically, our students work 11 months of their 13-month program.
-Depending on company need, some interns may work more than 11 months.
-We ask that employers keep their interns for 11 months while they are in their 13-month program so both the employee and the employer are able to benefit from the program.
+Typically, our students work 11 months of their 1-year program.
+Depending on the company’s need, some interns may work more than 11 months.
+We ask that employers keep their interns for 11 months so both the employee and the employer are able to benefit from the program.

 Am I required to take an intern?